 - having a low birth weight baby

-If you or your partner needs help, support or practical advice on giving up smoking, you can talk to your GP, practice nurse or midwife.
-You may be able to get help and advice from your pharmacist.
+If you or your partner need support or practical advice on stopping smoking, talk to your GP, practice nurse or midwife.
+You may be able to get help and advice from your pharmacist too.

-If you do choose to drink alcohol, you can reduce the risk to your baby by limiting the amount you drink to no more than two units of alcohol, once or twice a week.
-Don't get drunk.
+If you do choose to drink alcohol, you can reduce the risk to your baby by limiting the amount you drink.
+Don't have more than two units of alcohol, once or twice a week and don’t binge drink.
 You can check your alcohol consumption using our alcohol calculator.

-If you take medicines for any reason, tell your GP that you’re planning to get pregnant because some medicines may affect your developing baby.
-Don’t stop any medicines you have been prescribed until you talk to your GP because this could affect your health.
+If you take medicines for any reason, tell your GP that you’re planning to get pregnant because some may affect your developing baby.

-If you need to take a painkiller while you’re trying for a baby or once you’re pregnant, paracetamol is recommended.
-However, if you find paracetamol ineffective, occasional, single doses of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, have not been shown to have negative effects on conception or pregnancy, up to week 30.
-From week 30, there is evidence that NSAIDs can cause pregnancy complications, so these must only be taken under supervision by a doctor and with regular monitoring of your unborn baby.
+If you need to take a painkiller while you’re trying for a baby or once you’re pregnant, you’re best off taking paracetamol.
+However, if this doesn't work, you may take occasional, single doses of non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
+These haven't been shown to have negative effects on conception or pregnancy, up to week 30.

-If you buy any medicines from a pharmacy, always check with your pharmacist to see if these are safe to take while trying for a baby, or when pregnant.
-Check that any herbal or alternative remedies, or complementary therapies are safe to use during pregnancy, or while trying to get pregnant.
-Very few of these types of medicine have been established to be safe in pregnant women.
-Ask your doctor, nurse, midwife or pharmacist about these.
-Keeping the use of all medicines to a minimum during pregnancy is advised.
+If you buy any medicines from a pharmacy, always check if these are safe to take while trying for a baby, or when pregnant.
+This includes any herbal or complementary medicines as well.
+Generally it's best to take as few medicines as possible because not many are safe in pregnancy.
+Ask your GP, nurse, midwife or pharmacist for more information about specific medicines.

-It’s possible that substances you’re exposed to at work may put your health or the health of your unborn baby at risk.
-Certain chemicals, such as mercury and lead, or radioactive substances, such as X-rays, have the potential to be harmful to your baby.
-Your physical working environment, such as if you work at height, do heavy lifting, are on your feet all day or work alone, may also be more risky if you’re pregnant.
-It’s important that you speak to those who are responsible for health and safety in your workplace.
-Your role at work may need to be adjusted while you’re pregnant.
+Depending on your job, you may be exposed to substances at work that could put your health or the health of your baby at risk.
+Chemicals, such as mercury and lead, or radioactive substances, such as X-rays, have the potential to harm your baby.
+Your physical working environment may also be more risky if you’re pregnant and you may need to avoid some activities that you’d usually do.
+For example, if you work at height, do heavy lifting, or are on your feet all day or work alone.
+Speak to whoever is responsible for health and safety in your workplace.

 Existing medical conditions

-Before you plan to try for a baby, it’s important that you speak to your GP if you have any medical conditions, such as diabetes, epilepsy, heart or circulatory problems.
-The prescription medicines you take for any medical condition may need to be altered in dose, type or gradually stopped.
-Don’t stop taking any prescribed medicines without seeking advice from your GP because this could put your health at risk.
+If you have any health conditions, speak to your GP before you start trying for a baby.
+If you take prescription medicines for any reason, you may need to alter the dose, type or gradually stop taking them while you're pregnant.
+However, don’t stop taking any prescribed medicines without seeking advice from your GP because this could put your health at risk.

-If you or your partner have any hereditary conditions in your families, such as sickle cell anaemia, thalassaemia, cystic fibrosis or muscular dystrophy, let your GP know.
-He or she can refer you for genetic counselling.
-This involves speaking to a genetic counsellor who is a specialist in inherited conditions and who can work out your chances of passing on a hereditary condition to your baby.
+If you or your partner have any hereditary conditions in your family, such as sickle cell anaemia or cystic fibrosis, tell your GP.
+Your GP may refer you for genetic testing to see if there is a risk of passing on an inherited condition to your baby.

-Once you’re vaccinated against rubella, the immunity usually lasts for life.
-However, it’s important to find out before your conceive if you’re still immune.
-This can be checked by having a blood test.
-If it’s found that you’re lacking immunity to rubella, your GP will recommend you have the vaccination.
-You need to wait a month from when you’re vaccinated until you try to get pregnant.
+Once you’re vaccinated against rubella, immunity usually lasts for life.
+However, it’s important to find out before you conceive if you’re still immune.
+You can have a blood test to check.
+If you’re not immune to rubella, your GP will recommend you have a MMR vaccination.
+Once you’ve been vaccinated you still need to wait a month until you start trying to get pregnant.

-Try to keep your BMI below 29 because being overweight can affect your fertility.
+Try to keep your BMI below 29 because if you’re overweight, it can affect your fertility.
 See our BMI calculator to work this out.

 Smoking can lower your sperm quality.
-Choosing to quit smoking will increase the number of healthy sperm you can produce, as well as having other health benefits.
-Once your baby is born, to protect him or her from the effects of passive smoking, don’t start smoking again.
+If you quit smoking, it will increase the number of healthy sperm you can produce and give other health benefits.
+And once your baby is born, smoking will put them at risk of the effects of passive smoking.

-Too much alcohol can also damage sperm quality, so you’re advised to cut down on drinking to increase your chances of conceiving.
+Too much alcohol can also damage sperm quality, so cutting down on drinking it will increase your chance of conceiving.

 Sperm production can be affected by high temperatures.
-If you’re trying for a baby, there may be an advantage to wearing loose-fitting underwear and trousers to keep your testicles at a lower temperature, but this has not been proven.
+If you’re trying for a baby, it may help to wear loose-fitting underwear and trousers to keep your testicles at a lower temperature.
+However, there isn't any scientific evidence to prove this.

 How do I know when I am ovulating?

-You're most fertile around ovulation, which is when an egg is released from one of your ovaries.
-You can learn to identify when you're ovulating by keeping track of any changes to your vaginal secretions.
+You're most fertile around the time of ovulation, which is when an egg is released from one of your ovaries.
+You can get to know when you're ovulating by keeping track of any changes to your vaginal secretions.
 These secretions vary in consistency throughout your menstrual cycle.
-It can be difficult to measure when you're ovulating, so don't worry if you're unsure.

-The length of the menstrual cycle varies from woman to woman (from 21 days to 35 days), but on average it's 28 days.
-However long your menstrual cycle is, you will usually ovulate 10 to 16 days before your next period.
-The time from the first day of a period to the day of ovulation varies between women.
+The length of the menstrual cycle varies from woman to woman (from 21 to 35 days), but on average it's 28 days.
+However long your menstrual cycle is, you will usually ovulate around 14 days before you have your period.

 One menstrual cycle is the time from the first day of your period to the day before your next period starts.
 So, the first day of your period is also the first day of a new menstrual cycle.

 It can be difficult to measure when you're ovulating, so don't worry if you're unsure.
-The National Institute for Health and Clinical Excellence (NICE) recommends that having sex every two to three days is the best way to conceive, regardless of when you're ovulating.
+The National Institute for Health and Care Excellence (NICE) recommends having sex every two to three days as the best way to conceive.
+This is the same whether you're ovulating or not.

 Which medical conditions can affect my chances of conceiving?

-Medical conditions can affect your reproductive organs making it more difficult for any sperm to meet an egg and fertilise it.
-Endometriosis is a condition in which the cells that make up the lining of your womb (uterus) spread within your abdomen.
-If these cells attach to or cause scarring in your fallopian tubes, they can become blocked so that the egg can’t be fertilised or flow towards your womb for implantation.
+Medical conditions can affect your reproductive organs and make it more difficult for a sperm to meet an egg and fertilise it.
+An example is endometriosis.
+This is a condition where cells that usually only line your womb (uterus) grow in other parts of your body.
+Your fallopian tubes can become blocked if these cells attach to or cause scarring in them.
+The egg can then no longer be fertilised or flow towards your womb for implantation.

-Polycystic ovary syndrome is a hormonal imbalance also associated with a large number of small cysts on your ovaries.
-The cysts are eggs that didn’t get to ovulate and the lack of regular ovulation makes it more difficult to conceive.
+If you have polycystic ovary syndrome, it’s likely that you have a large number of small cysts on your ovaries.
+The cysts are eggs that didn’t develop fully for ovulation.
+This lack of regular ovulation makes it more difficult to conceive.

-Sexually transmitted infections (STIs), such as chlamydia and gonorrhoea can damage your reproductive organs.
-They may also affect sperm production in men.
-If you or your partner are concerned that you may have an STI, see your GP or visit a sexual health clinic for tests and treatment.
-A complication of some STIs is that they lead to pelvic inflammatory disease in women.
-This condition has symptoms that include long-term pelvic pain and irregular periods.
-You may be able to be treated for pelvic inflammatory disease with antibiotics, which could improve your chances of conceiving.
+Sexually transmitted infections (STIs), such as chlamydia and gonorrhoea can damage your reproductive organs and affect sperm production in men.
+If you or your partner are concerned that you may have an STI, visit a sexual health clinic for tests and treatment.
+A complication of some STIs is that they lead to pelvic inflammatory disease in women, which can cause infertility if left untreated.

-If you’re prescribed medicines for treating a long-term medical condition, these can affect fertility and pregnancy.
-Before you try for a baby, you will need to seek advice from your GP about any prescribed medicines you take.
+Certain medicines that are prescribed for long-term medical conditions can affect your fertility and pregnancy.
+Before you try for a baby, seek advice from your GP about any prescription medicines you take.
 Your dose may need to be changed, or you may need to be given a different type of medicine that is safer for use in pregnancy.
-You may be advised to reduce or stop your medicines to protect your unborn baby.
+Your GP may advise you to reduce or stop your medicines to protect your unborn baby.
 However, don’t stop taking any prescribed medicine unless your GP specifically tells you to.
-Not taking your prescribed medicines can put your health at risk and could affect your baby too.
+This could both put your health at risk and affect your baby.

 Will being overweight affect my pregnancy?

-Yes, being overweight can lower your chances of conceiving.
-If you do get pregnant, being overweight can increase the risk of pregnancy complications and affect your child before birth, during labour and in later life.
+Yes, being overweight can lower your chance of conceiving.
+And if you do get pregnant, being overweight can increase the risk of complications during your pregnancy.
+It may also affect your child before he or she is born, during labour and in later life.

-If your pre-pregnancy body mass index (BMI) is 25 or over, you’re considered to be overweight.
-See our BMI calculator to work out your pre-pregnancy BMI.
-The higher a woman’s BMI is before pregnancy, the greater the risk of complications during pregnancy, labour and birth.
+If your body mass index (BMI) is 25 or over before you get pregnant, you’re considered to be overweight.
+See our BMI calculator to work out your BMI.
+The higher your BMI before you get pregnant, the greater your risk of complications during pregnancy, labour and birth.